samwilson/twyne/README.md

 4. Copy `htaccess_sample` to `.htaccess` and change the `RewriteBase` if required.
 5. Run `resources/sql/*.sql` files in chronological order.  **Don't run any of them more than once.**

+Note: the first user will be created when you log in for the first time, with administrative privileges.

 Licence
 -------

-Twyne is Free Software, released under the GNU General Public License (GPL).
+Twyne is Free Software, released under the GNU General Public License (GPL) version 3.